-->

 Spain has a high context culture because any verbal interaction occurs through the lens of who said it, where they come from, how they’re saying it, and the emotions and motives behind the words.

 The people of Spain can extrapolate meaning through non-verbal communication because they value well-developed relationships.
-Therefore, they are always aware of the context and environment when conversing with others.
+They are always aware of the context and environment when conversing with others.

-South Africa's high-context culture is predominant among the black community.
-Each tribe in South Africa, whether Xhosa, Zulu, Pedi, has its own communication culture, though there are some similarities.
+South Africa’s high-context culture is predominant among the black community.
+Each tribe in South Africa, such as Xhosa, Zulu, or Pedi, has its own communication culture, though there are some similarities.